Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Model and Preliminaries

 \section{Model and Preliminaries}

 Our key insight lies in exploiting the capabilities of multiport topologies more effectively for latency optimization than prior approaches.
 To build the intuition behind our approach, we introduce a simple model and terminology that guides both our analysis and algorithm design.
 We begin by considering a ring topology with $n$ nodes, where each node is connected to its immediate neighbors via bidirectional links.
 Each node is equipped with two ports, one in each direction, enabling it to send and receive two messages concurrently, one per port.
-We assume that packets are forwarded using minimal adaptive routing, and that the network provides no specialized hardware support for accelerating collective operations~\cite{10.1145/1088149.1088183}.
+We assume that packets are forwarded using deterministic shortest-path routing, and that the network provides no specialized hardware support for accelerating collective operations~\cite{10.1145/1088149.1088183}.
+Our approach, and hence its guarantees and evaluation, target regular direct-connect topologies, such as rings and multidimensional tori.